aariamidu/java-rest-api-assessment-aariamidu/Documentation.md

 - If using a car, specify the `carType` as described in the API documentation.
 - Tree data provided is representative and serves as a visual aid to understand CO2 sequestration efforts.

+## Additional Method: Using the Emissions Calculator with UI Frontend

+In addition to using ThunderClient or similar API testing tools, you can interact with the Emissions Calculator using a live server equipped with a user interface (UI) frontend.
+This approach provides a more user-friendly experience, allowing you to input journey details through a graphical interface.

+### Live Server and UI Frontend

+To utilize the Emissions Calculator with a UI frontend:

+1. **Access the Live Server:**

+   - Ensure that the Emissions Calculator API is running locally.
+Follow the installation and running instructions provided in the [Getting Started](#getting-started) section.
+   - Navigate to the UI frontend hosted on a live server.

+2. **UI Frontend Features:**

+   - The UI provides a form where you can input journey details, including origin, destination, travel mode, car type, and journey type.
+   - Select options from dropdowns, input text fields, and checkboxes based on your journey details.

+3. **Calculate Emissions:**

+   - Click the "Calculate" button on the UI to trigger a `POST` request to the `/api/journeys` endpoint, sending the provided journey parameters to the API.
+   - The API will process the request and return the calculated emissions data.

+4. **View Results:**
+   - The UI frontend will display the results, including emissions data and information about a representative tree that can sequester the emitted CO2.

+### Note:

+- The UI frontend acts as a convenient way to interact with the Emissions Calculator API, making it accessible to users who prefer a graphical interface.

 Feel free to reach out if you have any questions or issues using the API.
 Happy calculating! 🌱🌍